Milnor fibre boundary of a non-isolated surface singularity: The guiding principle and the outline of the proof

-A key additional argument is a consequence of Theorem (\ref{th:2.3.1}), which guarantees the uniqueness of the cyclic covering graph (and the inserted strings).
+A key additional argument is a consequence of Theorem \ref{th:2.3.1}, which guarantees the uniqueness of the cyclic covering graph with the inserted strings.

-It is exactly this guiding principle that was used in \cite{eredeti} to determine the resolution graph (equivalently, the plumbing graph of the link) of any member of the generalized Iomdin--series $\cals=\{f+g^n=0\}$ ($n\gg 0$).
+It is exactly this guiding principle that was used in \cite{eredeti} to determine the resolution graph of any member of the generalized Iomdin--series $\cals=\{f+g^k=0\}$, $k\gg 0$.

-Now we want to obtain the plumbing-graph of the boundary $\partial F$ of the Milnor fibre of a non--isolated $f$.
-We show in (\ref{lem:sksmooth}) that $\partial F$ is the boundary (link) of the {\it real} analytic germ
+Now, we want to obtain the plumbing-graph of the boundary $\partial F$ of the Milnor fiber of a non--isolated $f$.
+We show in Proposition \ref{lem:sksmooth} that $\partial F$ is the link of the {\it real} analytic germ\ix{Milnor!fiber!boundary}